-The good ol’ Washington Post has announced the results of its 2012 Travel Photo Contest, and I’m very excited to report that one of my photographs was a finalist.
-After receiving nearly 1,400 entries, the Post selected four winners and 11 finalists—one of which was taken by yours truly.
+The good old Washington Post has announced the results of its 2012 Travel Photo Contest, and I’m very excited to report that one of my photographs is a finalist.
+After receiving nearly 1,400 entries, the Post selected four winning photos and 11 finalists—one of which was taken by yours truly.
 Be sure to check out the complete slideshow here.

 One of the most prominent casualties of the war was the Old Bridge itself, destroyed by Bosnian Croat forces in 1993.
 But in an inspiring display of how the people of Bosnia-Herzegovina have persevered since the 1990s, the bridge was rebuilt in 2004, and the diving competition—held since 1968—continues today.